 "Good Academic Standing" for academic considerations means that the student is meeting the academic standards as defined by grade point average and is making satisfactory progress toward the degree.
 The mechanism of academic probation, including any accompanying constraints upon a student's activities, is intended merely as an educational device designed to encourage greater effort on the part of students who appear to be having difficulty in meeting certain academic standards.
 Placement on academic probation may precede denial of the right to register for academic course work if certain conditions are not met.

-Any question concerning whether or not an individual student is in good academic standing will be determined by the school dean or, for graduate students, the assistant director of graduate studies.
+Any question concerning whether or not an individual student is in good academic standing will be determined by the school associate dean.

 2. Financial Aid "Good Academic Standing"